Skip to main content

 The Waterwise and Dry Garden will appeal to anyone who wants a low-maintenance and ecologically-sound, low-water use garden.
 This garden was developed to showcase plants that thrive in a Mediterranean style climate (and our Pacific NW climate) – mild, wet winters and warm, dry summers.
 Though the garden ultimately is low maintenance, it does require careful assessment of soil, drainage, light and moisture.
 Use of gravel mulch is featured in this garden.
 Look here for: Additional resources for waterwise landscaping.

-Water Wise Garden
+Water Wise Garden at Learning Garden

 The Vegetable Garden